 · funnel stage of the buyer journey – awareness stage or decision stage

 · format of the piece of content – blog, infographic, ebook, etc.

 · channels of distribution - where the piece of content will be promoted – social media channels, other sites, etc

 Having a defined editorial calendar, you’ll always have ideas of content ready to be executed and in progress.
+The editorial calendar is one of the major parts of your website content strategy.
 And will be of major help to be consistent with your publishing schedule and respect it.
 Publishing consistently and regularly helps you gain authority and returning visitors to your site.

 Pillar 9: Content Distribution Channels